adambard/learnxinyminutes-docs/vi-vn/less-vi.html.markdown

   border-color: #22df56;
 }

-/* Extending a CSS statement is preferable to creating a mixin because of the way it groups together the classes that all share the same base styling.
-If this was done with a mixin, the properties would be duplicated for each statement that called the mixin.
-While it won't affect your workflow, it will add unnecessary bloat to the files created by the Less compiler. */ /* Nên mở rộng một khai báo CSS có trước thay vì tạo một mixin mới bởi cách nó nhóm các lớp có chung một style gốc.
+/* Nên mở rộng một khai báo CSS có trước thay vì tạo một mixin mới bởi cách nó nhóm các lớp có chung một style gốc.
    Nếu thực hiện với mixin, các thuộc tính sẽ bị trùng lặp